Predicting the mutations generated by repair of Cas9-induced double-strand breaks.

-The DNA mutation produced by cellular repair of a CRISPR/Cas9-generated double-strand break determines its phenotypic effect.
-It is known that the mutational outcomes are not random, and depend on DNA sequence at the targeted location.
-Here we systematically study the influence of flanking DNA sequence on repair outcome by measuring the edits generated by >40,000 guide RNAs in synthetic constructs.
-We performed the experiments in a range of genetic backgrounds and using alternative CRISPR/Cas9 reagents.
+The DNA mutation produced by cellular repair of a CRISPR-Cas9-generated double-strand break determines its phenotypic effect.
+It is known that the mutational outcomes are not random, but depend on DNA sequence at the targeted location.
+Here we systematically study the influence of flanking DNA sequence on repair outcome by measuring the edits generated by >40,000 guide RNAs (gRNAs) in synthetic constructs.
+We performed the experiments in a range of genetic backgrounds and using alternative CRISPR-Cas9 reagents.
 In total, we gathered data for >109 mutational outcomes.
-The majority of reproducible mutations are insertions of a single base, short deletions, or longer microhomology-mediated deletions.
-Each gRNA has an individual cell-line dependent bias toward particular outcomes.
-We uncover sequence determinants of the produced mutations, and use these to derive a predictor of Cas9 editing outcomes.
+The majority of reproducible mutations are insertions of a single base, short deletions or longer microhomology-mediated deletions.
+Each gRNA has an individual cell-line-dependent bias toward particular outcomes.
+We uncover sequence determinants of the mutations produced and use these to derive a predictor of Cas9 editing outcomes.
 Improved understanding of sequence repair will allow better design of gene editing experiments.

 Wellcome Trust (100140/Z/12/Z)

 European Commission (626375)